Department of Chemistry

 The department encourages students to consider opportunities for study abroad in the spring term of the junior year.
 Requirements for the junior independent work program are then met at the foreign host institution.
 In addition, the student may elect to have the number of required departmental courses reduced by one cognate per semester abroad, assuming advanced approval of a chemistry-related course of study at the foreign institution.
 (This course may not be counted as one of the four required core courses.)
 Students considering study abroad are urged to discuss their plans with the departmental representative early in the planning stages to lay out coursework, obtain approvals, and set up junior independent work assignments.

 Completion of the ISC/CHM/COS/MOL/PHY 231, 232, 233, 234 series fulfills the general chemistry and physics prerequisites.
 For full course descriptions and more information, see the Integrated Science website.

 Professional Certification in Chemistry:

 Students intending to pursue a career in chemistry, whether directly after graduation or following a graduate program, may wish to pursue a course of study leading to professional certification by the American Chemical Society.
-This certification requires two semesters of organic chemistry (one each of CHM 301 and either 302 or 304), two semesters of physical chemistry (normally, CHM 305 or 405, and 306 or 406), one semester of inorganic chemistry (normally, CHM 407 or 408), one semester of experimental chemistry (CHM 371), multivariable calculus (MAT 201 or 203), linear algebra (MAT 202 or 204), and exposure to biochemistry (typically, MOL 345).
-MOL/EEB 214 satisfies the biochemistry requirement, but is not counted as a departmental course; some upper-level courses in molecular biology or one of several different advanced chemistry courses also satisfy the requirement.
+This certification requires two semesters of organic chemistry (CHM 301 and either 302 or 304), two semesters of physical chemistry ( CHM 305 or 405, and 306 or 406), one semester of inorganic chemistry (CHM 407 or 408), one semester of experimental chemistry (CHM 371), and biochemistry (either CHM 403 or MOL 345).
+Junior and Senior Independent Work (CHM 981 and 984) must be completed.
+Two additional courses in the chemistry department, or cross-listed with the chemistry department, must also be taken for subject depth.
+Courses in multi-variable calculus, linear algebra, and differential equations are strongly recommended.